 Eight More Years of Married Life with English Musician Paul Kennerley, But No Kids

 In 1985, the 72-year-old married British-born singer/songwriter, composer, and record producer, Paul Kennerley.
-He helped her complete her most ambitious project, 'The Ballad of Sally Rose', the same year.
+He helped her complete her most ambitious project, 'The Ballad of Sally Rose,' the same year.

-Kennerley's works also include writing for 'The Judds', Marty Stuart, Tanya Tucker, 'Sweethearts of the Radio', and Patty Loveless, among others.
-The first thing he did for Harris after the divorce was in 2003, when he composed her 'Stumble into Grace' song of the album, 'Jupiter Rising'.
+The first thing Kennerley did for Harris after the divorce was in 2003 when he composed her 'Stumble into Grace' song for the album, 'Jupiter Rising.'
 To this day, the pair are very good friends with each other.

 Working with musicians has brought a lot of assistance for the Academy Award-winning singer.
 Even at this age, she doesn't want to stop and give more of her voice to the public.
 She may not make music more frequently as she used to, but no one can blame someone who should've taken rest from straining herself out.